By using this site, you agree to the Privacy Policy and Terms of Use.

 Are you curious about Notre Dame Montreal?
 This article explores the interesting aspects of Notre Dame Montreal.

 Notre Dame Montreal is a world-famous place, located in Montreal, Quebec, Canada.
-There’s lots of attractive gothic revival architect, the interiors of this church are different and dramatic.
+There are lots of attractive Gothic revival architects, and the interiors of this church are different and dramatic.

 Apart from the buildings and structures, the history of Notre Dame Montreal is something you ought to know.

-The interior of this Basilica has royal colors which have added rich element in the interior of the church.
+The interior of this Basilica has royal colors which have added rich elements to the interior of the church.

 Along with wooden carvings, the stained glasses also represent the history of Montreal and not the biblical story.